 The theme throughout the teaching of the Bible can be summarized with the question that this one puzzle presents.
 "To be or not to be, that is the question."
 God has given us a choice whether "to be" in His family or "not to be" in His family.
 That is the question that He asks each of us to answer.
 What is your answer to God's question?
 Are you a part of His family?

 If your answer is yes, that leads us into the next question that we asked earlier which was "Do I live my life in His image?"
 If we are in God's family, then we should kind of look like Him shouldn't we?
 We look like Him by acting like Him.
-We begin to show His characteristics of love, kindness, patience etc. within our own lives toward others.
+We begin to show His characteristics of love, kindness, patience, goodness, gentleness, and faithfulness within our own lives toward others.

-I recently received an email at work that gave me a great way to demonstrate the concept of being made in God's image.
-We are all familiar with the fact that emails end with a "dot something."
+I recentaly received an email at work that gave me a great way to demonstrate the concept of being made in God's image.
+We are familiar with the fact that emails end with a "dot something."
 My service provider is now offering a new "dot something" name.
-The new name that you can get your own new email address at is called .im
+The new name that you can get your email address at is called .im

-This may be obvious, but what does the im stand for?
+This may be obvious since we are all experienced puzzle solvers by now, but what does the "im" stand for?

 "im" stands for "I am" so that "im = I am."

 Continuing on, whose name is "I AM?"
-God's.
+Answer: God's.

 So in keeping with our puzzle solutions, we are like little "im" juniors and God is our "I AM" Senior in whose image we have been made.

-Let's continue to have fun with a play on words here.
-If God's name is "I AM" all capitals and I am made in God's image, then my name could be "im" little letters abbreviated which, if you caught, is the first two letters of the word "image."
+Let's continue to have fun with a play on words.
+If God's name is "I AM" all capitals and I am made in God's image, then my name could be "im" little letters abbreviated which, if you noticed, is the first two letters of the word "image."

 Now let's take the word "image" and give each of the letters within the word a meaning which will help us remember that we have choosen to be in God's circle of family and friends.